AMReX-Microelectronics/artemis/Docs/source/usage/parameters.rst

         Note that the fields are averaged on the cell centers before the reduction is performed.

     * ``RawEFieldReduction``
-        This type computes an arbitrary reduction of electric field components.
+        This type is ONLY for the E-field at the respected staggering and executes the parser as a function of (x,y,z) to reduce Ex, Ey, and Ez.

         * ``<reduced_diags_name>.reduction_type`` (`string`)
             The type of reduction to be performed.
 It must be either ``Maximum``, ``Minimum`` or